Module "Footnote text component"

 1New footnotes concept

-Footnotes in SMASHDOCs are no longer managed in a standard way but have been transformed to the so-called "Footnote text sections" visible right in the editor under the section it relates to.
-Such a section is similar to the text section, but does have minor differences, namely:
+Footnotes in SMASHDOCs are no longer managed in a standard way but have been transformed to the so-called "Footnote text components" visible right in the editor under the component it relates to.
+Such a component is similar to the text component, but does have minor differences, namely:

-●you cannot insert footnotes, side notes and checkboxes in the footnote text section;
+●you cannot insert footnotes, side notes and checkboxes in the footnote text component;

 ●you can not use a page break or page format separator